notofonts/math/documentation/building-math-fonts/index.md

 Math fonts use several OpenType features for proper math layout, although none of these features is strictly required, they are crucial for fine mathematical typography.

 ### Math script style alternates (`ssty`)
-Math aoften includes glyphs at smaller point sizes (like super scripts, sub scripts, fraction numerators and denomerators, and so one).
+Math often includes glyphs at smaller point sizes (like super scripts, sub scripts, fraction numerators and denominators, and so one).
 For proper typography these glyphs need to be optically adjusted for the smaller point sizes.
 In OpenType math this is handled by including two sets of glyphs designed for the first and second level scripts (further levels use the glyphs of the second level) and mapping them using the `ssty` features as multiple alternates substitution.
-The glyphs should be designed in full size and not moved vertically (unlike `sups` and `subs` features) since the scaling and psitioning will be done by the math layout engine (the scaling percent is controlled by two font constants, discussed below).
+The glyphs should be designed in full size and not moved vertically (unlike `sups` and `subs` features) since the scaling and positioning will be done by the math layout engine (the scaling percent is controlled by two font constants, discussed below).

 The lookup should be an alternate substitution lookup with two alternate glyphs for each base glyph, e.g.:
 ```fea